 Mistake to Avoid: Stressing Over Curating a Cohesive Color Palette

-One of the simplest ways to narrow your search for the perfect shade is to consider the existing colors in your space.
+One of the simplest ways to hone your search for the ideal shade is to consider the existing color palate in the space, including furniture, wall art, and home accessories.
 That said, "Don't stress about choosing your paint and every piece in your space with a master plan," says Ebel.
 "My advice is to select paint and items that make you feel something and that have stories attached to them," offers Ebel.

 "I actually love an eclectic style," she confesses.
 "In our home, almost everything came passed through generations of my family, including an amazing set bright yellow chairs that are 60 years old, or found objects from our travels," she explains.
 "Our wall paint is a neutral palette (Supermoon) with the occasional dark accent wall (After Hours), which creates the perfect backdrop for an eclectic compilation of random and sometimes colorful finds."